ietf-wg-idr/RFC4271bis/rfc4271bis.md

      the NEXT_HOP attribute).

-   - By default, the BGP speaker SHOULD use the IP address of the interface that the speaker uses in the NEXT_HOP attribute to establish the BGP connection to peer X.
+   - By default, the BGP speaker SHOULD use the IP address of the interface that the speaker uses to establish the BGP connection to peer X in the NEXT_HOP attribute.

 Normally, the NEXT_HOP attribute is chosen such that the shortest available path will be taken.
 A BGP speaker MUST be able to support